ANSWERED ON THIS PAGE:

 - Oversee Serious Adverse Event (SAE) reporting for your device, if necessary

-- Assist with maintaining your QSD License and device registration
+- Assist with maintaining your QSD Certificate and device registration

-Once your product has been approved by the TFDA, your Taiwan Agent will hold your medical device registration, known in Taiwan as a Medical Device Product License.
-Your Taiwan Agent is also responsible for filing the import authorization request to the TFDA for each distributor so they can import.
+Once your product has been approved by the TFDA, your Taiwan Agent will hold your medical device registration, known in Taiwan as a Registration License.
+Your Taiwan Agent is also responsible for filing the required Import Authorization requests to the TFDA for each distributor.
 For this reason, we recommend selecting an independent regulatory representative to serve as your Taiwan Agent, instead of a distributor.

 Please read our article on the benefits of independent regulatory representation.